nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 7. Currently, a patient's birthdate can be set after the current date that the command is executed on.
 For example, `2023/10/20` can be added as a patient's birthdate even though the current date might be `2023/08/08`.
 We plan to add a validation for birthdates such that birthdates after the current date will not be considered a valid birthdate.

+## **Appendix: Effort**

+### Difficulty Level

+MediFlowR is a brown-field project that has been inspired from and based upon AB3.
+We have modified AB3's existing model, Person, to accommodate our Patient records management.
+Moreover, we have extended the Person model to create an Appointments model to keep track of the appointments scheduled for the patients.
+Having 2 models (Person and Appointment) in MediFlowR has made it more complex than AB3.